open-compass/ReasonZoo/README.md

 ## Acknowledgements

 This work builds on the core evaluation strategies pioneered by [KOR-Bench](https://github.com/KOR-Bench/KOR-Bench), in particular its task taxonomy and split-management framework, which we integrate into our end-to-end workflow.
 Our work further enriches these foundations with a high-throughput, parallel inference engine, an LLM-based adjudication layer, and both “program-of-thought” and function-calling agent modes within a sandboxed environment, etc. We acknowledge with gratitude the  [vLLM](https://github.com/vllm-project/vllm) and SandboxFusion [SandboxFusion](https://github.com/bytedance/SandboxFusion) projects for furnishing the high-performance inference framework and sandboxed execution environment, respectively, which were indispensable to this work.
 Together, these components enable fast, reproducible benchmarking across a wide variety of reasoning tasks.
-This repository contains the core evaluation logic for ReasonZoo; the full codebase and accompanying documentation will be released upon paper acceptance.